 Whatever your preferences are, write them down and share them with your provider at your visits.
 If you'll be seeing several providers in a practice, it's even more important to see each one and let them know of those preferences.

-Your doula can help you form your birth plan by providing you with evidence based information, advising you about options, procedures and what "usually happens" in certain situations.
+Your doula can help you form your birth preferences by providing you with evidence based information, advising you about options, procedures and what "usually happens" in certain situations.

 However, it's important to know what options you have if you can't have everything that you desire for your birth.